 Q: How can I tell if there is a frequency available at my desired location?

-Please keep in mind that spectrum will be scarce or not available in certain areas, such as in a number of larger markets, so no frequencies may be available at your desired location.
+Please keep in mind that spectrum will be scarce or not available in certain areas, particularly in larger communities, so you may find that no frequencies for LPFM may be available at a given location.

 Q: How far will the signal go?